 Wilson was in 2004 appointed Visiting Research Professor at the University of East London and Tate Publishing as part of their Tate Modern Artists Book Series, launched in October 2005, Richard Wilson by Simon Morrissey.
 In 2006 he was elected as a member of the Royal Academy and in 2008 was awarded an Honorary Doctorate at the University of Middlesex.

 Wilson's commissioned contribution to Liverpool’s European Capital of Culture, 2008.
 Titled 'Turning the Place Over', comprised a vast ovoid section of a façade that rotated three dimensionally on a spindle.
-His most recent exhibition is at the De La Warr Pavilion, Bexhill and has a hydraulically teetering replica coach (The Italian Job) positioned at the edge of the buildings roof.
+His regional cultural Olympic exhibition at the De La Warr Pavilion, Bexhill 2012 had a hydraulically teetering replica coach (The Italian Job) positioned at the edge of the buildings roof.
+He opens a major commission for Heathrow's T2 in April 2014 and is currently working on a major solo show.

-He is currently honorary professor of sculpture at the Royal Academy Schools
+He is honorary professor of sculpture at the Royal Academy Schools.